Additional Information About Travel to Switzerland

 Swiss food, influenced by surrounding countries, is varied and sophisticated.
 The most famous local dish is fondue, made from molten cheese, flavored with wine, garlic and liquor, into which pieces of skewered bread are dipped.
 Raclette is another delicious cooked cheese dish, served with roasted or boiled potatoes, air-dried beef and pickled onions.
 Sausages, breaded veal fillets and freshwater fish are also popular.
 Swiss dairy products are among the world’s finest, and full-cream milk is the essential ingredient for the exceptionally good chocolate produced here.

 The Swiss franc is the currency of Switzerland.
-Better rates of exchange are usually available in your destination countries, although it’s worth ordering some currency from your local bank to use when you first arrive.
+Better rates of exchange are usually better overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
 We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
-We suggest that you inform your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges and freeze your account.
+We suggest that you inform your bank and credit card company of your travel plans, so they don't confuse your international purchases for fraudulent charges and freeze your account.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.
 Travelers checks are difficult to exchange, and should be used only as a last resort.

 Wi-Fi is available in most hotels, though some charges may apply.
 There is no Wi-Fi on any of the motor coaches.
 Please contact your mobile service provider for information on roaming charges.